rsundqvist/id-translation/docs/documentation/translation-primer.rst

       mapper=Mapper(smurf_score),  # Add the mapper.
    )

-With placeholder mapping in place, all the remains is to create the ``Translator``.
+With placeholder mapping in place, all the remains is to create the :class:`Translator`.

 Putting it all together
 -----------------------